Vilina Vlas: The camp

 The prisoners were raped repeatedly and beaten with batons.
 Most of the women prisoners were either killed or took their own lives, while others were exiled or became insane.
 Only a handful of the women prisoners survived – fewer than ten according to the Association of Women Victims of War, an organisation which works with women survivors and campaigns for the prosecution of the perpetrators.
 The bodies of the victims have not been found and are alleged to have been buried in concealed locations and then reburied.

 During the Sjeverin massacre, 16 Bosniaks were abducted by Milan Lukić while travelling on a bus from Serbia to Bosnia and were taken to Vilina Vlas, where they were tortured and murdered.

 The camp was eventually closed once its existence became known outside Bosnia and the surviving detainees removed to an unknown fate.

+Following media reports that Montenegrin pensioners were going to the Vilina Vlas Hotel and Spa in Višegrad for rehabilitation, UDIK and the Center for Civic Education (CCE) from Podgorica launched an initiative on 13 March 2026 with the Pension Fund of Montenegro (PIO) to terminate the contract with the Vilina Vlas.
+On 20 March 2026, the Montenegrin Ministry of Social Protection, Family Care and Demography announced that on 16 March 2026, the fund unilaterally terminated the cooperation agreement with the Vilina Vlas rehabilitation center in Višegrad.
+UDIK and CCE welcomed the ministry's decision on 23 March 2026.

 Trials

 Milan Lukić was found guilty of having executed detainees kept at the camp.
 He was not charged with rape despite them being well documented.
 The President of the Association of Women Victims of War, Bakira Hasečić, has severely criticised the International Criminal Tribunal for the former Yugoslavia at The Hague for failing to include rape among the charges against Milan Lukić when he was brought to trial.
 One woman survivor reported Lukić raping her several times while she was a prisoner at the hotel.

 Oliver Krsmanović was charged with the rape and grave sexual abuse of female Bosniak detainees at Vilina Vlas as well as for the massacre of 70 Bosniaks in the village of Bikavac.

 Risto Perišić, Chief of Police and Crisis Staff member, is alleged to have aided in the torture, rape, and execution of detainees at Vilina Vlas.
 Duško Andrić, the director of Vilina Vlas, was reported as having been one of the perpetrators of rape at the hotel.
 Duško Andrić is a pensioner still living in Višegrad.
 He has never been charged with any offenses.